r15i/obsidian-vault/Project Management/Project Management.md

-## **Project management is an organized:**
+## **Project management**
+main idea: Project management is the handling of a [[Definitions#Project|project]] in a [[Project Management#PMLC (Project Management Life Cycle )|life cycle]]

 Project management is an organized common sense approach that utilizes the appropriate client involvement in order to deliver client requirements that meed expected incremental business value

-Idea: handling of [[Project]] in a [[Project Management#PMLC (Project Management Life Cycle )|life cycle]]

 ### Project Manager's Role in Team Development:
 These steps highlight the evolving responsibilities of a project manager as a team progresses through different stages of development.